Lift Your Upper Eyelids

 Yes, you can use Upneeq if you wear contacts.
 Just be sure to wait 15 minutes after using Upneeq eyedrops before inserting your contacts.

 For most patients in good health, Upneeq is very safe.
 At BEAUTY by BUFORD, we will talk with you about any history of certain conditions that could be affected by Upneeq, as well as any medications you take that may interact with Upneeq, before prescribing the eyedrops for you.

 Importantly, Upneeq has the potential to raise your blood pressure, and may pose a risk if you have hypertension, hypotension, high blood pressure, or cardiovascular disease.
 It can also interfere with monoamine oxidase inhibitors, a type of antidepressant medication.
 Upneeq should not be used if you have untreated narrow-angle glaucoma, cerebral or coronary insufficiency, or Sjogren’s syndrome.

-To learn if Upneeq could be right for you, schedule your consultation with board certified plastic surgeon Dr. Gregory Buford.
+To learn if Upneeq could be right for you, schedule your consultation with board-certified plastic surgeon Gregory A. Buford, MD, FACS, PCEO.
 Contact us at BEAUTY by BUFORD by calling 303.747.6719 or contacting our practice online.